wootguy/resguy/README.md

 This lists all content that is included with a fresh install of Sven Co-op.
 Usually maps should omit these files from their map package, but content that was once considered default may be removed from the mod in the future.
 Maps that relied on content that was removed will need to be repacked with an updated list.

 This file should be updated every time the game updates, unless no content was added/removed.
-Feel free to make pull requests for this.